AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 Apart from general conservatism, there are three obvious objections to the use of DVCSs in companies:
 - Unlike centralized version control systems, which only store a single version of the repository on the user’s computer, anyone who makes a copy of the local repository of a DVCS has its entire history.
 - Auditing and workflow are more slippery concepts in the realm of DVCS.
 Centralized version control systems require users to check all their changes into a central repository.
 DVCSs allow users to send changes to each other, and even to change history in their local repository, without these changes being tracked in the central system.
 - Git actually does allow you to change history.
 This may well be a red line in corporate environments subject to regulatory regimes, who will have to back up their repository regularly in order to keep a record of everything that has happened.
-Although, you can disable it on most wrapping source code management applications (GitLab, GitHub, Azure DevOps, etc.).
+Although, you can disable it on most Version Control Repository Hosting Platforms (GitLab, GitHub, BitBucket, Azure DevOps, etc.).

 As soon as you designate a central repository, all of the properties of a centralized version control system are available.